Physical Requirements

 Early mornings and some late evenings are scheduled to allow maximum time for wildlife viewing

-Travelers must walk at least 1 mile over uneven terrain to participate in all activities
+Travelers must be able to walk at least 1 mile unassisted over uneven terrain

-Travelers must walk up and down stairs to board small planes
+Travelers must be able to walk up and down stairs to board small planes

 Wildlife drives take place in high-profile 4x4 safari vehicles, often on rough dirt roads